 2. I never tracked my intake of food.
-When you eat with no regard to what types of food you are consuming, nor the amount of calories, your ass is going to become obese at some point.
+When you eat with no regard to what types of food you are consuming, nor the amount of calories, you are going to become obese at some point.
 Most people can live a healthy life on 1800 to 2500 calories per day, especially if they eat whole, healthy foods that are not processed, contain added sugars and or tons of preservatives.
 You can very easily consume in excess of your daily needs in just one outing to a fast food restaurant.
 With all of the garbage foods of so called convenience of today, it is no difficult chore that people can find themselves consuming 5000 to 6000 calories per day, or even more.
 This is why in America we have an obesity epidemic where close to three fourths of our population is either already obese, or at a minimum, overweight.
 Sadly, this is also why our nation’s military is having a hard time finding quality recruits that can even meet the basic requirements to enlist.
 Our children are growing up obese, out of shape and suffering preventable physical ailments such as type 2 diabetes, high blood pressure, and metabolic syndrome to name just a few.

 3. I over-estimated my caloric burn from exercise.
 This is a common problem where people greatly exaggerate their physical exertion from exercise.
 The thing is, many people have no clue what vigorous exercise truly is.
 Nor do they understand or know how to recognize the intensity of their efforts.
-I have seen this on a few weight loss social media sights, Weight Watchers specifically, where people will justify to themselves eating more than they need because they “exercised” at high intensity for at least an hour.
+I have seen this on a few weight loss social media sights where people will justify to themselves eating more than they need because they “exercised” at high intensity for at least an hour.

 News flash; If you are overweight, or obese, it is highly unlikely that you are going to exercise at high intensity for a full hour.
 Really, it just is not going to happen simply because you would need to be an elite level athlete.
-If you were an elite level athlete, your ass would not be struggling to lose 100 pounds in the first place.
+If you were an elite level athlete, you would not be struggling to lose 100 pounds in the first place.
 This is just the truth, even if it hurts.